CenturyLinkCloud/PublicKB/Cloud Application Manager/Tutorials/lamp-stack-tutorial.md

 **Launch the App Tier**

 From the Instances page, click **New** and select the LAMP Stack box.
 For the deployment policy, select the AWS Policy you created.
-For the mysql_service binding, select the tag you define in the instance you previously launched.
+For the mysqlservice binding, select the tag you define in the instance you previously launched.
 Also schedule the instance to terminate an hour after deploying.
 Click **Deploy** to create an instance of the app tier.

 ![tutorial-lamp-stack-15.png](../../images/cloud-application-manager/tutorial-lamp-stack-15.png)